mpastell/CowLog/README.md

 This repository contains the new desktop branch CowLog 3 of the software based on HTML5 and Javascript using  [Electron](http://electron.atom.io/).

+The use and architecture of the software is described:

+  *Pastell, M., (2016).
+CowLog – Cross-Platform Application for Coding Behaviours from Video.
+Journal of Open Research Software.
+4(1), p.e15.
+DOI: http://doi.org/10.5334/jors.113*

 The program uses the following frameworks and libraries: